 Day 2: Play this video to students and get them started!
 (45 mins)

-We’ve created this fun video which explains the student side of the website very clearly.
+We’ve created this fun video that explains the student side of the website very clearly.
 It will also introduce your students to our amazing characters and get them super excited to get writing!

 Plan a session of around 45 minutes to allow your students to work through the tutorial on nightzookeeper.com.
 In this session, they will create their first magical animal for their Night Zoo and will be challenged to write a report all about it.